Kacey Musgraves: Influences

 Musgraves lists Alison Krauss as one of her career role models, stating, "I mean, how many Grammys does she have?
 She's just remained solid and true and great, and I respect that".

 Musgraves' favorite artist is John Prine and, in a tribute performance to him after his death in April 2020, she said that "my favorite quality of John's would be his sense of humor and it really influenced my songwriting a lot" and proclaimed "that man singlehandedly influenced me and my songwriting more than anyone else on this planet".
 She lists Lee Ann Womack as one of her childhood influences: "Lee Ann Womack is from near where I grew up in East Texas, so I've always looked up to her."
 Musgraves spoke of both Prine and Womack, "if I could sing it like Lee Ann would and say it like John would, then I feel like I've gotten somewhere".

-Musgraves listed albums by Glen Campbell, Bobbie Gentry, Marty Robbins, Charley Pride, Roger Miller, and Jim Croce as influences on her sophomore album and an interview of hers with Rolling Stone Country cited Ray Price, Julie Miller, and Loretta Lynn as being other influences.
+Musgraves listed albums by Glen Campbell, Bobbie Gentry, Marty Robbins, Charley Pride, Merle Haggard, Roger Miller, and Jim Croce as influences on her sophomore album and an interview of hers with Rolling Stone Country cited Willie Nelson, Ray Price, Julie Miller, Patsy Cline, and Loretta Lynn as being other influences.
 In a Billboard interview, Musgraves said that she is a Dolly Parton fan, saying "Beauty, sex appeal, brains, wit, humor, beautiful songwriting, meaningful songwriting, no apologies for who she is, LGBTQ advocate long before it was even a thing or trendy or whatever...
 She's fearless and I admire her spirit a lot and she's very kind.
 She's very present when you're talking to her and I just really love her so much."

 Noncountry artists whom Musgraves has mentioned as influences include Cher, Selena, Ryan Adams, Cake, Neil Young, Weezer, Imogen Heap, Bee Gees, Sade, and Electric Light Orchestra.

 Lyrical themes and style

 Critics have said Musgraves is a soprano.
 Her socially progressive lyrics draw attention in the generally conservative country music genre.

 Her music has tackled topics such as LGBT acceptance, safe sexual intercourse, recreational marijuana use, and questioning religious sentiment.
 In an interview with The Wall Street Journal, Musgraves talked about criticism she faced for her rebellious lyrics.
 "I think throwing the rebel card out there is really cheap," she said.
 "The things I'm singing about are not controversial to me, I don't push buttons to push buttons.
 I talk about things that have made an impression on me that a lot of people everywhere are going through."

+In August 2026, Musgraves asked her fans at a concert in Chicago to donate to the non-profit Young Center for Immigrant Children's Rights as her "birthday gift" to support unaccompanied children whose parents have been deported, which received a large cheer from the crowd.
+This received backlash from conservative commentators and fans.